ai2cm/fv3net/workflows/argo/README.md

 JSON format using `yq . config.yml` in a submission script.

 The default behavior for the final `prognostic-run-diags.diagnostics-step` is to use the default verifcation dataset (`40day_may2020`) to calculate the metrics.
-If this is not the appropriate verification data to use, make sure to specifiy the appropriate verification using the `online-diags-flags` parameter, e.g. `-p online-diags-flags="--verification <name>"`.
+If this is not the appropriate verification data to use, make sure to specify the appropriate verification using the `online-diags-flags` parameter, e.g. `-p online-diags-flags="--verification <name>"`.